Hate

 "I could just use my other cores, but I feel like that might still cause damage to my body.
 So for now, I will rest and recover, then I will continue running to the next city."

-He shifted slightly, wincing as the movement aggravated his injuries.
+He shifted slightly, wincing as the movement sent a fresh wave of pain through his body.
 He looked at Wren, her small form curled up beside him.
-Despite everything, she seemed unharmed and looked very peaceful lying next to him.
+She looked so peaceful.

 She nudged his hand with her nose, letting out a soft purr.